 Steroids are an inconvenient truth.
+That temporary relief people feel won’t last for long.
 They can make a patient feel better for a while, but they also likely cause more long-term harm than good.
 So why do we use them?
+Why do so many favor a short term benefit that leads to much more serious long-term problems?
 First, many physicians don’t have anything better to offer.
 Let’s be honest here.
 In a world where regenerative-medicine solutions are exploding, that’s just a simple lack of imagination and knowledge on the part of the physician.
 Second, they’re covered by insurance, and many physicians have a hard time thinking outside of the insurance box, even if what’s in that box is not in the best interest of the patient.

 When we first began using stem cells in 2005, the research was clear that nanogram-dose (ultra-low-dose) steroids was what the body was meant to experience.
 Meaning when you look at in vitro studies where cells are exposed to corticosteroids, the appropriate dose range to get an effect is in the tens- to hundreds-of-nanogram range.
 This is more than enough to activate receptors.
 In fact, steroids in this dose range can do some cool things, but steroids in the much higher milligram-dose range (one million times more) kill cells.
 Hence, the solution would seem to be simple: given the steroid injection risks, if you have to use steroids, why not just use them in the appropriate dose range for the body?